-Dancing+Fashion!
-Ahhh now we get into what got me interested in vintage fashion in the first place.
-(You can read my story here).
+Dancing and Fashion!
+Ahhh, now we get into what got me interested in vintage fashion in the first place (You can read my story here).

 Social Dances of the Roaring 20s